+In July 2020, the PTAB entered final written decisions for U.S. Patents No. 9,931,352; 10,039,774; and 10,052,338, each containing claims directed to the use of neridronic acid for the treatment of CRPS, holding that the claims were invalid for obviousness.
+In June, the PTAB entered a final written decision for U.S. Patent No. 9,707,245, containing claims directed to the use of neridronic acid for the treatment of CRPS, holding that the claims were invalid for lacking novelty and for obviousness.
 In May 2020, the PTAB entered a final written decision for U.S. Patent No. 9,867,839, containing claims directed to the use of oral zoledronic acid, and of neridronic acid, for the treatment of joint pain, holding that the sixteen claims covering oral zoledronic acid were valid and that the fourteen claims covering neridronic acid were invalid for obviousness.
-In February 2020, the PTAB entered a final written decision for U.S. Patent No. 9,820,999, containg claims directed to the use of neridronic acid for the treatment of complex regional pain syndrome, or CRPS, holding that thirteen of the claims were valid, and seventeen of the claims were invalid for lacking novelty.
-The PTAB previously entered final written decisions for U.S. Patents No. 9,283,239; 9,408,862; and 9,539,268, each containing zoledronic acid, holding that the claims were invalid for lack of written description, novelty, and/or obviousness.
-The PTAB also previously entered a final written decision for U.S. Patent No. 9,707,245, containing claims directed to the use of neridronic acid for the treatment of CRPS, holding that the claims were invalid for lacking novelty and for obviousness.
-The PTAB has also rendered decisions to institute post-grant reviews and oral arguments have been held for U.S. Patents No. 9,931,352; 10,039,774; and 10,052,338, each containing claims directed to the use of neridronic acid for the treatment of CRPS.
+In February 2020, the PTAB entered a final written decision for U.S. Patent No. 9,820,999, containing claims directed to the use of neridronic acid for the treatment of complex regional pain syndrome, or CRPS, holding that thirteen of the claims were valid, and seventeen of the claims were invalid for lacking novelty.
+The PTAB previously entered final written decisions for U.S. Patents No. 9,283,239; 9,408,862; and 9,539,268, each containing claims directed to certain dosage forms containing zoledronic acid, holding that the claims were invalid for lack of written description, lack of enablement, novelty, and/or obviousness.